 Gorals are comparably small and lightweight.
 They weigh 20-47 kg.
 Shoulder hight is 50-75 cm.
 [4] The Red Goral (N. baileyi) is the smallest goral species [1], the Longtailed Goral (N. caudatus) the biggest.
 [4] Males and females are of similar size.

 The tails of the various species are of different length and colour.
 The tail length is in so far of importance, since it is eponymous, i.e. being the basis for the naming of two taxa.
 Damm and Franco (2014) indicate the Long-tailed Goral (Nemorhaedus caudatus) as having the longest tail of all goral species, 15 cm without hair!
 [1].
 (With hair it was found to be 37-48 cm long.)
 [4].
-Presumably because they found the Chinese Goral (Nemorhaedus griseus) to have a similar long tail (13 cm), they named it „Gray-Long-tailed Goral“ – which is confusing, because the two taxa are different species.
+Presumably because they found the Chinese Goral (Nemorhaedus griseus) to have a similar long tail (13 cm), they named it „Grey-Long-tailed Goral“ – which is confusing, because the two taxa are different species.

 The very long white hairs that grow on the lateral surfaces of the tail in Long-tailed Goral are very conspicuous – in fact they constitute one of the most distinctive features for determining this species.
 [7]